muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T16)
+- Fix: Packaging error (macro module not included in distribution).
+- Fix: Button grid visibility behavior
+- New: Vjoy Remap has a new relative axis mode behavior when adjusting an axis with another axis.
+In relative mode, it is now possible to adjust the output dynamically based on the deviation of the input.
+This is setup specifically for thumbsticks.
+The mode adds two parameters: offset (a value 0 to 1), and repeat delay (ms).
+	+ The offset is the max relative value added or removed from the output axis.
+	+ The offset is added if the input axis is positive.
+The offset is substracted if the input is negative.
+	+ The reverse option flips this direction if needed.
+	+ The applied offset is scaled based on the input's deviation from center.
+This is a linear scale 0 to 1, with 0 being no deviation, and 1 being the maximum deviation.
+So with small deviations, the offset is very small, up to the full value at full deviation.
+	+ The delay is the delay in milliseconds between pulses.
+While the input is deviated (so not zero), the offset will be applied continuously based on that delay.
+	+ Different effects can be achieved by varying the delay and the offset.
+It's recommended for most setups to use a small offset (0.05) with a small delay such as 100 ms.
+	+ This mode is very useful for thumbsticks, because of the small travel it can be difficult to achieve precision.
+In this mode, a high level of precision can be achieved using the thumbstick to control the output and the effect is dynamic.
+	+ The mode requires the input to be an axis, the output to be an axis, the mode must be set to axis, and the relative checkbox has to be checked.

+- Other: continued work to add instrumentation and threading checks to ensure internal calls don't run into Pyside6/QT gotchas.

 ### (m76T15/A)
 - Fix: VJoyRemap runtime inversion applied twice in some situations.
 - Fix: calibration data primary key not normalized preventing data load due to format mismatch.